 How to Make St. Augustine Grass Spread Quickly & Grow Thicker

-Thinking about a yard that gets lots of sun from dawn till dusk?
-St. Augustine grass might just be your best pick.
-Curious about how quickly it grows and spreads?
+Thinking about a yard that soaks up sun all day long?
+St. Augustine grass could be your top choice.
+Wondering how fast it grows and spreads?

 This article will discuss how you can make St. Augustine grass grow faster and thicker for a healthy-looking, even turf.
 We will explain ways that can help promote its even spread.